- What exactly is the meaning of cozy?

 What exactly is the meaning of cozy?

 When you speak several languages, you know that there are words that don’t have just one meaning in a different language.
 Or words that don’t even exist.
 Or a word relates to the different cultural content in which the native speakers use the word.
+Learn more about cultural diversity in dressing in the post at the link.

 Cozy is one of them.
 The word cozy translates to the German word gemütlich.
 However, when I hear the former, I think of being inside on a cold Alaskan winter day cuddling on the coach with my cat, a thick blancket, a book and a mug of hot chocolate, or of a romantic dinner with my husband in downtown Fairbanks sitting on a table at the window and watching the snow falling illuminated by the twinkle lights while eating minestrone, salad, pizza or spagetthi and drinking a glass of valpolicella.
 As an Alaskan also the image of a miner in his dry cabin sitting at his wood stove in winter during the Gold Rush times pops up.